AdesisNetlife/croak/README.md

 ### Configuration file

-Croak uses disk files to persistent store the configuration.
-The Croak configuration file must called `.croakrc`
+Croak uses disk files to store persistently the configuration.
+The Croak configuration file must be called `.croakrc`

 Croak supports two types of configuration files

 #### Global config

-A global file can store the configuration of your projects and this configuration will be used in each Croak execution
+A global file can store your project configuration and this configuration will be used in each Croak execution

-By default it will be located in the user home directories.
+It will be located in the user home directories by default.

 If you want to define a global cross-user shared configuration, you can define `CROAKRC` environment variable in order to specify a custom global file location, instead of the current user home directory

 #### Local config

-Local file can be located in any path, but it is recommended that you create it in your project or repository root folder
+Local file can be located in any path, but it’s recommended that you create it in your project or repository root folder

 Usually, a local file should have only one project configured.
 Any local configuration has priority and will overwrite global configuration (for example, if you configure the same project in both files)